Overview

 account size.

-Although we may allocate on a pro-rata basis, we will not always do so.
+Although we could allocate on a pro-rata basis, we will not always do so.
 There are instances

 where, in our judgment, allocating an order on a pro-rata basis is not desirable or appropriate for